Code-Institute-Submissions/MILESTONE_PROJECT_1-8/README.md

    * The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

-   * Css Validation can be seen here: <br>
+   * Css Validation can be seen here:
     ![css validation](/assets/readmeimages/css_capture.PNG "css validation")

     * The first time I ran the validator I had forgotten the alt text for the logo image.
 This was very quickly rectified.
-    * Html Validation can be seen here for index page: <br>
+    * Html Validation can be seen here for index page:
     ![index page validation](/assets/readmeimages/index_html_capture.PNG "index page validation")

-    * Html Validation can be seen here for gallery page: <br>
+    * Html Validation can be seen here for gallery page:
     ![gallery page validation](/assets/readmeimages/gallery_html_capture.PNG "gallery page validation")

-    * Html Validation can be seen here for contact page: <br>
+    * Html Validation can be seen here for contact page:
     ![contact page validation](/assets/readmeimages/contact_html_capture.PNG "contact page validation")

 ### Testing User Stories from UX Section